National Extended Time (50% more time)

 If necessary, ACT will contact you or your high school for additional information.
 We encourage you to apply as early as possible for the best chance of being assigned to your preferred test center.

-See the testing comparison chart to review the requirements and features of Extended Time National Testing and Special Testing to decide which form of testing is most appropriate for you.
+See the testing comparison chart to review the requirements and features of National Extended Time and Special Testing (at school) to decide which form of testing is most appropriate for you.